citp/privacy-policy-historical/t/ty/tyl/tylerperry.com.md

-> *The following text is extracted and transformed from the tylerperry.com privacy policy that was archived on 2016-06-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160604121620id_/http%3A//www.tylerperry.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tylerperry.com privacy policy that was archived on 2016-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161216214726id_/http%3A//tylerperry.com/privacy) for the most accurate reproduction.*

-# Privacy Policy — TylerPerry.com

-## Tyler Perry Studios Online Privacy Policy
+# Tyler Perry » Privacy

 Tyler Perry Studios respects the privacy concerns of the users of its Internet Sites (“Sites”), and has created this privacy statement to explain what information we gather from your visit to our Sites, and how such information may be used.

-**Use of Information:**
+### Use of Information

 As a general policy no personally identifiable information, such as your name, address, or e-mail address, is automatically collected from your visit to Tyler Perry Studios Sites.
 However, certain non-personal information is recorded by the standard operation of Tyler Perry Studios’s Internet servers.
 Information such as the type of browser being used, its operating system, and your IP address is gathered in order to enhance your online experience.